wolmibo/wallpablur/doc/configuration.md

   specified as a uniform margin `<int>` or explicitly for each side as `<left>:<right>:<top>:<bottom>`.

+To show the panel conditionally (e.g. only on certain workspaces) you can use the `enable-if` property set to a workspace expression (see below).

 ### Surface Properties
 Surfaces have various properties which can be used in surface expressions (see below).